What is Liver Failure?

 - Transplant: Approximately half of all children with liver failure need a liver transplant.
 For the majority of patients whose cause of liver failure is not known, a transplant is the only option.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about liver failure, contact our Family Resource Center.
+For additional resources about liver failure, contact our Center for Families Resource Library.